 Founded in 1989, CMC Markets is one of the largest forex brokers offering over 9,500 CFDs products across fx, indices, shares to cryptocurrencies with EUR/USD spreads from 0.7 pips and margin rates from 0.20% with cash rebates for high volume forex traders.

-As one of the largest global brokers, CMC Markets caters for traders with regulation in the UK, Australia, Singapore, NZ and Canada.
+As one of the largest global brokers, CMC Markets caters for traders with the regulation in the UK, Australia, Singapore, NZ and Canada.
 In all markets CMC offers CFD trading, while in Australia they also offer stockbroking, while in the UK the additional service is spread betting.

 CMC forex traders can choose between MetaTrader 4 and the next CFD Next Generation platform, while a separate stockbroking platform is needed to trade shares in Australia.